he-he-org/he-he-2/content/volunteer-articles/vaccination-for-guatemala.md

 ## Eat and drink safely

-Unclean food and water can cause travelers' diarrhea and other diseases.
-Reduce your risk by sticking to safe food and water habits.
+Unclean food and water can cause traveler's diarrhea and other diseases.
+Reduce your risk by sticking to safe food and water consumption habits.

 **Eat**